SondreUM/gen-ai/README.md

 git clone git@github.com:SondreUM/gen-ai.git
 ```

-To run the project, you need to have `python3` and `python3-pip` installed on your system.
+To run the project, you need to have `python3` version 3.10 or newer, and `python3-pip` installed on your system.
 Then, you can install the project dependencies by running the following commands:

 ```bash